elektito/electus/README.md

-# Electus: Linux Really from Scratch
+# Linux Really from Scratch

 See [this post][1] in my blog.